minhpascal/controversy/README.rst

 Pending
 --------

-We're preparing a pre-mturk method for downloading the training data dynamically.
+1. prepare a pre-mturk method for downloading the training data dynamically (both annotated and not).

-We're currently improving upon our IEEE paper.
+2. improving upon the method mentioned in our IEEE paper.
+3. move docs to ``docs.controversy.2pitau.org`` and rebuild with Sphinx.

 Running for development
 -----------------------